jczestochowska/chicago_food/README.md

 3. [Chicago districts geolocation](https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-ZIP-Codes/gdcf-axmw) to use for visualization purposes in questions 2. and 4.
 4. [PlaceILive](https://chicago.placeilive.com/map#41.80919639152055/-87.72926330566406/10) website which has information about Life Quality Index in neighborhoods of (mainly) US cities.

+# Progress done up until milestone 2

+Up until milestone 2 we managed to familirize ourselves with the data we're working with and obtain some first results that form the first answers to the research questions we posed.
+We decided to drop one research question.
+Also, we started visualizing our results in the form that will be the target one, which are maps of Chicago with marked neighborhoods.

+# Internal milestones up until project milestone 3
-The following internal milestones and data story plan can be also found at the end of the `project_milestone2.ipynb` notebook.
+**The same list can be also found at the end of the `project_milestone2` notebook**

-# A list of internal milestones up until project milestone 3

 The plans are split by research queations to which they apply: